District 4

 Language

-English is the primary language spoken in District 4, Tennessee.
+English is the primary language spoken in District 4.

 Cost Of Living

-The cost of living index in Fentress County, Tennessee, is lower than the national average, making it an affordable place to reside.
-Housing costs, groceries, and transportation are generally cheaper compared to major metropolitan areas in the United States.
+The cost of living in Overton County, Tennessee, is lower than the national average.
+Housing and transportation costs are particularly affordable in this area.

 Official Site: Visit Official Site